andmos/HealthKitServer/README.md

 The project includes the server itself written in .NET (compiled with Mono for cross-platform support) and an iOS app written with [Xamarin Forms](http://xamarin.com/forms).

+>Note: The Server API supports data from other sources as well, not just HealthKit.

 ### Technology stack
 * Nancy.Selfhost
 * TopShelf